Nishkarshjain15/coursera-data-science-getting-and-cleaning-data/README.md

 - 'CodeBook.txt': List of all features.

-- 'run_analysis.R'
+- 'run_analysis.R': Main R script performing the tidy operations.

+- 'codebook.py': Pythons cript to generate CodeBook.md

 - 'tidyData.txt': Tidy data processed from

 Notes:
 ======
-- Features are normalized and bounded within [-1,1].

-For more information about this dataset contact: activityrecognition@smartlab.ws
+For more information about this subset contact: [goanpeca](mailto:goanpeca@gmail.com)

 License:
 ========